PHARMACOLOGICAL INTERVENTIONS DURING CHEST PAIN

 In summary: 324 mg of Aspirin PO chewed if cardiac ischemia is suspected.

-Nitroglycerin is a potent vasodilator that effects both the arterial and venous vessels.
-Besides being a venodilators, it is a potent coronary artery vasodilator.
-It usually comes in the form of a spray, tablet, or paste.
+Nitroglycerin is a potent vasodilator that affects both the arterial and venous vessels.
+Besides being a venous vasodilator, it is a potent coronary artery vasodilator.
+It usually comes as a spray, tablet, or paste.
 The most common form is the tablet form and should be administered sublingually (under the tongue) at a dose of 0.4 mg once every 5 minutes up to a max of 3 times with a blood pressure check 5 minutes after each dose.

-In ACLS situations nitrates should not be swallowed as they act far more slowly when absorbed through the GI tract.
+In ACS (acute coronary syndrome) situations, nitrates should not be swallowed as they act far more slowly when absorbed through the GI tract.

 In summary: 0.4mg of Nitro (1 tablet) sublingual followed by a blood pressure check @ 5 minutes for up to 3 total doses.